School Trips and Swimming

 - Use a range of strokes effectively, for example, front crawl, backstroke and breaststroke.

 Our Year 3, 4 and 5 children swim at Sutton High School with a rota of termly lessons.
+Year 4 swim during the Autumn Term, Year 5 during the Spring Term and Year 3 during the Summer Term.
 Year 6 children, who have not met the expected level, have booster lessons at Cheam Leisure Centre in the summer term.
 All swimming lessons are paid for by the school at no charge to parents/carers.

 Health and Safety